ConnectedHomes/jt/README.md

 # jt

-jt is a command line utility which allows you to visualise the nodes from a JSON file, or from the response of a HTTP GET request, as an ASCII tree.
+jt is a command line utility which allows you to visualise JSON schemas, as ASCII trees.

 Installation
 ---